yeheng/ai-proxy/docs/guides/module-design.md

-# Module Design Guide
+# Module Design Guide with Enhanced Error Handling

-This guide provides a comprehensive overview of the AI Proxy module structure and implementation details.
+This guide provides a comprehensive overview of the AI Proxy module structure and implementation details, with enhanced error handling using `anyhow` + `thiserror`.

 ## Project Structure